This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Looking for history, drama, beauty and sadness?
+Looking for history, drama, beauty, and sadness?
 Port Arthur is where you’ll find it in spades.
 Port Arthur has a violent and troubled history as a penal colony for some of Australia’s hardened convicts.

 It’s one of the best things to do in Tassie and if you’re based in Hobart it’s accessible via a day trip.
-And for a great bite to eat on the way, don’t miss the Doo-Lishus food truck at nearby Eaglehawk Neck for the best fish and chips in Tasmania, plus homemade scallop, rabbit, and venison pies.
+And for a great bite to eat on the way, don’t miss the Doo-Lishus food truck at nearby Eaglehawk Neck for the best fish and chips in Tasmania, plus homemade scallops, rabbit, and venison pies.

 4. Bruny Island